mpluswow/wow-modding/tutorials/_linux_installation/ReadMe.md

 ### AzerothCore Installation Script

-This repository contains a Bash script that automates the setup and installation of `AzerothCore`.
+This folder contains a Bash script that automates the setup and installation of `AzerothCore`.

 You can automatically clone Modules that You want to install.